2 sites for $49.99 ·

 v0.4.5.1

 Hotfix for a stale update prompt that appeared on the Plugins page right after a successful update.
 Sites that updated to 0.4.5 saw "You are running 0.4.5.
 Version 0.4.5 is available — please update" on the Plugins page even though the update had just succeeded; clicking Update a second time cleared it.
-Caused by a 12-hour update cache that wasn't invalidated when the update completed, so the next page load read the pre-update answer back out of cache.
-The plugin now clears its own update cache, WordPress's update_plugins transient, and the OPcache entry for the installer file the moment the update finishes — the double prompt is gone.
+The plugin now refreshes its own update state the moment an update finishes, so the double prompt is gone.

 Fixed01

-• "Update available" no longer reappears on the Plugins page immediately after a successful update.
-The plugin now hooks into upgrader_process_complete and clears its 12-hour update cache, the WordPress update_plugins site transient, and the OPcache entry for the installer file as soon as a plugin update finishes — so the next page load reads the post-update state instead of the pre-update one.
+• "Update available" no longer reappears on the Plugins page immediately after a successful Accelerator update.
 The double-prompt that required a second click to clear is fixed.

 Notes01